Nepal Trekking Gear. What to Wear, What to Take.

 People recommend wool socks.
 We don’t generally use wool but our Bridgedale socks do contain wool.

 We have our boots laced lightly so that we can slip them on and off easily in the lodges at night.
-You don’t want trailing laces in those rest rooms either.
+You don’t want trailing laces in those restrooms.

-A dry pair of socks and dry clothes after your day of trekking is a good idea though.
+A dry pair of socks and dry clothes after your day of trekking is a good idea.
 If you’re wet, or sweaty, you will stay cold.
+Put on fresh socks to go to bed, or have some designated sleeping socks.

 Trekking Pants and Waterproof Trousers